robersonrodrigo/robersonrodrigo/README.md

 ### 👨‍💻 Whoami

 - 🔐 Information Security Analyst focused on **network infrastructure** and **offensive cybersecurity**
 - 🧠 Diving into **Red Team operations**: exploitation, post-exploitation, and pentest automation
-- ⚙️ Passionate about scripting in **Bash** and **PowerShell** for automation and auditing
+- ⚙️ Passionate about scripting in **Bash** and **PowerShell** to automate tasks and audits
-- 💻 Open-source enthusiast and ethical hacking advocate
+- 💻 Open-source enthusiast and advocate for ethical hacking culture

 ---